Sustainable Winemaking Since 1795

 Our 250-acre estate intentionally maintains diverse habitats.
 Approximately 75 acres of forest surround our 100 acres of estate vineyards, creating wildlife corridors and wind protection.
 Our pasture supports grazing cattle that contribute to the farm's fertility cycle.
 We've preserved ancient oak trees, maintained hedgerows, and protected wildflower meadows that some neighbours cleared for expansion.

 Why?
 Because a diverse ecosystem is a resilient ecosystem.
-Beneficial insects control vine pests naturally, eliminating the need for pesticides.
+A thriving cauldron of bats keeps vine pest under control naturally along with beneficial insects, eliminating the need for pesticides.
 Bird populations reduce caterpillar damage.
 Deep-rooted plants improve soil structure.
 Our cattle's manure enriches compost.
 Each element supports the others in a cycle that's sustained this land for 230 years.

 This working farm model differentiates Château Méaume from vineyard-only estates.
 We're not just preserving biodiversity - we're proving it works.
 Visitors frequently comment on the vitality they feel here, the abundance of wildlife, the health of the vines.
 That's not romantic imagination - it's measurable ecological health.